idimitriadis0/TranslateOnLinux/TranslateOnLinux.md

 [HTTRack/WebHTTRack](https://www.httrack.com/)

 A free (GPL, libre/free software) and easy-to-use offline browser utility allowing you to copy a World Wide Web site from the Internet to a local directory, building recursively all directories, getting HTML, images, and other files from the server to your computer.
-HTTrack arranges the original site’s relative link-structure.
+HTTrack arranges the original site’s relative link structure.
 Simply open a page of the “mirrored” website in your browser, and you can browse the site from link to link as if you were viewing it online.
 Useful for some website translation scenarios.

 [Translate Toolkit](http://toolkit.translatehouse.org/)